EvanCampbellWeiner/PillCounter_Flutter/README.md

 # CountrAI

-A Pill Counting Mobile Application built using tflite and flutter
+A Pill Counting Mobile Application built using tflite and flutter.

+Checkout the Wiki for more information

 ## Background